ANALYSIS-Boeing 737 MAX freeze divides suppliers into haves and have-nots

 Boeing, suppliers slip as Wall St counts MAX halt costs

-(Reporting by Eric M. Johnson in Seattle and Tim Hepher in Paris Additional reporting by Ankit Ajmera, Tracy Rucinski; Editing by Lisa Shumaker)
+(Reporting by Eric M. Johnson in Seattle and Tim Hepher in Paris Additional reporting by Ankit Ajmera, Tracy Rucinski; Editing by Lisa Shumaker and Emelia Sithole-Matarise)

 ((Eric.m.johnson@thomsonreuters.com; +1 206 707 1218; Follow me on Twitter @ByEricMJohnson;))